- Buy/sell 50+ cryptocurrencies

-If you’re thinking of buying Bitcoin, make sure you consider the following:
+Many of these factors could affect Bitcoin’s long term outlook, with or without coronavirus.
+So if you’re thinking of buying Bitcoin, make sure you also consider the following:

 Bitcoin is an open-source project and, as such, doesn’t have an official roadmap.
 However, there are a few key challenges and developments coming up for Bitcoin in the future.

 One of the best-known is the Lightning Network.
 Currently in the testing stage, the Lightning Network is designed to solve Bitcoin’s problems of slow transaction speeds and high fees.
 A payment network layered on top of the Bitcoin blockchain, the Lightning Network could potentially have a big influence on the usability of Bitcoin – but the exact effects it will have remain to be seen.

 The cryptocurrency sphere is crowded and becoming increasingly competitive all the time.
 If you’re thinking of buying Bitcoin, it’s important to be aware of the influences (both positive and negative) that the actions of competitors could have on the price of Bitcoin.
 Some of the main competitors to consider include: